TonyFlury/py-importjson/README.rst

 1. It is not possible to use json to define tuples, sets or other complex python data types. json only supports strings, lists, numbers and dictionaries.
 This is not a limitation of the importjson library, and cannot be fixed easily.
 2. All instance data attributes are read/write, read_only is not possible in this implementation - see Futures
 3. It is not possible to set a documentation string for any of the instance data attributes - see Futures
-4. The current implementation does not pass data down the inheritance tree - BUG

 Future
 ======
 Possible future enhancements :
  - Read only instance data attributes
- - Criteria (min, max, allowed values) for attributes.
  - Auto generation of factory methods, using a specific attribute as the key
  - Auto generation of human friendly ``__str__`` and ``__repr__`` functions
  - Documentation strings for the Instance Data Attributes